holdenmatt/llm-message-utils/README.md

 # openai-message-utils

-A _very_ simple Typescript library that makes OpenAI messages slightly easier to work with.
+A _very_ simple zero-dependency Typescript library that makes LLM prompts slightly easier to work with.

-You probably don't need this library (or any library) to build prompts.
+You probably don't need this library (or any library) to build prompts!

-JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) are great for this!
+JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) are great for this.

 This library helps with just two small annoyances.